New One-Acre Urban Garden Coming to Ridgeville’s Elks Park

 Here is a list of frequently asked questions regarding the proposed urban farm:

-• Is the urban farm a gated garden?
-We will have a 4-ft fence, but only to keep wildlife out.
+• Is the urban garden a gated garden?
+We will have a 5-ft fence, but only to keep wildlife out.
 The garden is in a park and will be a resource and gathering space for the community aligned with the mission of the park.

 Click here to see answers to other frequently asked questions.